sanger-pathogens/BinBaDGer/README.md

 ##### 6. Downloading FASTQs and QC (optional)

 Paired FASTQs for selected samples will be downloaded using the FTP links in the ENA metadata.
-The [QC pipeline](./assorted-sub-workflows/qc/README.md) is run and FASTQs are only output for samples that pass both FastQC and kraken2bracken given specified criteria.
-There is an option to output all FASTQs if required.
+The [QC pipeline](./assorted-sub-workflows/qc/README.md) is run and FASTQs are only output for samples that pass specified criteria in relation to both FastQC and Kraken2/Bracken analyses.
+There is an option to output all FASTQ files if required.

 ##### Tree building (optional)